 Section 651 of the Companies Act 2006 provides that, following a court order to reduce a public company’s share capital (thereby bringing it below the £50,000 or euro equivalent, threshold), the Company can apply to be re-registered as a private company without the usual requirement of passing a special resolution.

-With the court order provided, you’ll need to fill the Form RR08 for submission to Companies House.
-The details that need to be included on this form are the:
+With the court order provided, you’ll need to file Companies House form RR08.
+The details that you must include on this form are are follows:

 - PLC name